 NSF Workshop on Translational Data Science 2017

 Translational data science is a new term that is being used for an emerging field that applies data science principles, techniques, and technologies to challenging scientific problems that hold the promise of having an important impact on human or societal welfare.
 The term is also used when data science principles, techniques and technologies are applied to problems in different domains in general, including—but not restricted to—science and engineering research.
-The TDS17 Workshop is an important step towards developing a community around translational data science.
-We will work together as a group to start writing a white paper on translational data science at the workshop and finish it within the following six to eight weeks.
+The TDS17 Workshop was an important step towards developing a community around translational data science.

 i) What is translational data science?